The Thin Red Line (1998 film): Plot

 Furious at Staros's refusal to obey his command, Tall ventures up to Charlie Company's position, accompanied by his battalion executive officer, Captain John Gaff.
 When they arrive, they find that the Japanese resistance seems to have lessened, and Tall's opinion of Staros is sealed.
 After being advised of Bell's reconnaissance of the Japanese position, Tall suggests a small detachment of men to perform a flanking maneuver on the bunker to capture it.
-Among the men to volunteer for the mission are Witt (who has since rejoined the company during the battle), Doll, and Bell.
+Among the men to volunteer for the mission are Pvts.
+Witt, Doll, and Bell.
 Captain Gaff is given command of the detachment, and they proceed up the hill toward the bunker.
 A fierce battle ensues, but ultimately the American forces are victorious, and the hill is captured.

-For their efforts, the men are given a week's leave, though they find little joy in the respite in the fighting: the airfield where they are stationed comes under frequent enemy artillery bombardment.
+For their efforts, the men are given a week's leave, though they find little joy in the respite in the fighting.
 While the company is bivouacked, Staros is relieved of his command by Tall, who deems him too soft for the pressures of combat and suggests that he apply for reassignment and become a lawyer in the JAG Corps in Washington, D.C.
-He offers to arrange a Silver Star for Staros, to avoid the unit's name being tarnished for having an officer removed from command.
 During this time, Bell receives a letter from his wife, informing him that she has fallen in love with another man and seeks a divorce.
-Witt, meanwhile, comes across some of the locals and notices that, unlike the idyllic life he'd shared with the Melanesian natives when he went AWOL, the villagers have grown distant and distrustful of outsiders, and regularly quarrel with each other.
+Witt, meanwhile, comes across some of the locals and notices that they have grown distant and distrustful of outsiders, and regularly quarrel with each other.

-Weeks later, the company is sent on patrol up a river under the command of the inexperienced Lieutenant Band.
-As Japanese artillery fire falls close to their positions and with communications severed, Band orders Corporal Fife and Private Coombs to scout upriver.
-Witt, sensing danger, volunteers to go along.
-The three men encounter an advancing Japanese column, but as they attempt to retreat back to the company, they are fired upon and Coombs is wounded.
-In order to buy time for Fife to go back to inform the rest of the unit, Witt draws away the Japanese but is encircled by one of their squads, who demand that he surrender.
-Despite this, Witt raises his rifle to provoke them and is killed.

-After Witt's body is recovered and buried by his squadmates, the company receives a new commander, Captain Bosche.
-They are subsequently relieved of duty and board a waiting LCT, which evacuates them from Guadalcanal.
+The company is sent on patrol up a river under the command of Lieutenant Band.
+Witt, along with Cpl.
+Fife, and Pvt.
+Coombs, scout upriver and encounter an advancing Japanese column.
+As they attempt to retreat, Coombs is wounded.
+Witt draws away the Japanese to buy time for Fife, but Witt is encircled by one of their squads.
+The Japanese demand Witt surrender, but he raises his rifle and is killed.
+His body is buried by his squadmates, including a visibly grieving Sgt.
+Welsh.
+The company soon receives a new commander, Captain Bosche.
+They are relieved of duty and evacuated from Guadalcanal by a waiting LCT.

 Cast

-Beyond these numerous top-billed cast, the ensemble included appearances in smaller roles by many other well-known actors, including Kirk Acevedo, Penny Allen, Mark Boone Junior, Matt Doran, Don Harvey, Danny Hoch, Thomas Jane, Miranda Otto, Donal Logue, and Nick Stahl.
+Beyond these numerous top-billed cast members, the ensemble included appearances in smaller roles by many other well-known actors, including Kirk Acevedo as Pvt.
+Alfredo Tella, Penny Allen as Witt's Mother, Mark Boone Junior as Pvt David Peale, Matt Doran as Pvt Orville Coombs, Don Harvey as Sgt.
+Peter Becker, Danny Hoch as Pvt.
+Hugo Carni, Thomas Jane as Pvt.
+Homer Ash, Miranda Otto as Marty Bell, and Nick Stahl as Pvt.
+Edward Beade.

+Lukas Haas, Bill Pullman, Donal Logue and Mickey Rourke were also part of the film, but their scenes were ultimately cut.

+John Cusack's character, Captain Gaff, was based on the real figure of Charles W. Davis, who won a Medal of Honor on Guadalcanal.
+The scene in which Gaff leads an attack on a Japanese bunker was inspired by the action for which Davis earned his Medal of Honor.